 It is acknowledged that Warrawong Plaza already supports a range of operational benefits based on the scale of retail activities currently onsite.
-The benefits modelling has acknowledged this and assessed the net increase in benefit based on the increased scale of retail uses onsite, as well as the proposed new land uses including office, childcare, university, and health and wellness activities.
+The benefits modelling has acknowledged this and assessed the net increase in benefit.

 The following table provides a summary of the net increase in operational phase benefits, expressed as economic output, value add, income and employment.